 BEREC tried to analyse the retail domestic prices and found that it is hard to disaggregate the different mobile communications services (voice, SMS and data) since they are often provided as part of a bundle of several services, including intra-EEA roaming communications and, in several cases, also non-mobile services.
 Operators find it difficult to organize their revenue data by individual service categories (ISCs), such as fixed telephony, mobile telephony, fixed broadband, intra-EEA roaming communications and others and no common methodology is defined for this purpose.
 Bundles challenge this practice, as ISCs require allocating bundle revenues to their components.
-Therefore, BEREC examined the alternative of presenting data on the evolution of the average retail revenue per user (ARRPU).
+Therefore, BEREC examined the alternative of presenting data on the evolution of the average retail revenue per user (ARRPU) for mobile communications.
 However, in the context of the BoR (16) 33 BEREC Report on the wholesale roaming market it was emphasized that the ARRPU depends on many different parameters (volumes, handset subsidies, sensitivity to the number of active SIM cards, etc.).
 In general, the ARRPU is guite a weak index for comparing domestic price levels.
 In spite of the limitations and lack of common methodology mentioned above, BEREC has calculated the ARRPU but notes that the results of it should be interpreted with caution.
 For this calculation BEREC used the data relative to mobile domestic services submitted by operators.
-The domestic monthly ARRPU for Q4 2020 varies considerably between the countries, ranging from 1.85 Euros per month to 28.91 Euros per month, with a weighted EEA average of 10.09 Euros (Figure 1).
-The Report shows similar outcome for Q1 2021: the ARRPU ranged from 1.85 Euros to 29.72 Euros per month, with a weighted EEA average of 9.98 Euros (Figure 1).
+The domestic monthly ARRPU for Q2 2021 varies considerably between the countries, ranging from 3.44 Euros per month to 29.24 Euros per month, with a weighted EEA average of 9.77 Euros (Figure 1).
+The Report shows similar outcomes for Q3 2021: the ARRPU ranged from 3.51 Euros to 30.00 Euros per month, with a weighted EEA average of 9.90 Euros (Figure 1).
 BEREC would like to note the caveat that the disproportion between individual ARRPUs could also be caused by different methodologies used by operators to allocate the revenues between mobile communication services and non-mobile communication services.